vitorbezzan/tree_machine/docs/classifier_cv.md

-# `ClassifierCV`
+# classifier_cv.py

 ## Summary

-This code defines a ClassifierCV class for automated classification using XGBoost with hyperparameter optimization.
+This code defines a `ClassifierCV` class for automated classification using XGBoost with Bayesian optimization and SHAP explanations.

 ## Dependencies